davinci26/Codigo-Network/README.md

 ## Project Structure ##

 - Contracts: Smart contracts used to encapsulate the business logic of the project.
-The contracts include, a firmware upload/download new firmware and a decentralized trust metric calculator.
+The contracts include, a firmware    repository and a decentralized trust metric calculator.
 - Driver code: Python scripts to emulate developers, IoT devices and seeders.
 - Unit Testing: Pre-set experiments to model the performance of the system.